How does a Chip & PIN machine work?

 PDQ stands for ‘Process Data Quickly’.
 PDQ machine is just another name for a card machine.
 So having one means that you can process credit and debit card payments.

-It was the original name used for card terminals when they were first introduced to the UK, the name is still a popular alternative term used today.
+It was the original name used for card terminals when they were first introduced to the UK, and the name is still a popular alternative term used today.
+You may also hear it called a PDQ payment machine or card reader.

 When they were first introduced, they worked quite differently to what we’re used to today.
 Businesses who wanted to accept card payments would need to use a card reader with a magnetic swipe.

 When a customer was ready to pay, they would need to swipe the card through the machine and then provide a signature to confirm that the payment could be made.